wordofwarning/wordofwarning.org/current/2016-springsummer/standen/index.md

 'Song erupts around you… startling, moving and genuinely immersive.'<br><a href="http://www.theguardian.com/stage/2014/jul/20/latitude-festival-theatre-review" target="_blank">
 ★★★★ The Guardian</a>

-#### Manchester Venue + Booking Details
+#### Manchester Venue + Booking Details (the Whitworth)
-*Please note that due to unprecedented initial demand + limited capacities, HUG is very likely to sell out in advance.
-We will release extra capacity when we can, please check our <a href="http://www.wegottickets.com/wordofwarning" target="_blank">online ticket portal</a> for latest availability.<br>**UPDATE Wed 23 March** — although we added capacity to the (new) 6pm performance earlier today, this has now been taken up.
-We hope to further increase capacity after Easter, depending on choir recruitment.*
+***Please note** — due to unprecedented initial demand + limited capacities, *HUG* in Manchester sold out in advance.
+We will release extra capacity when we can, please check our <a href="http://www.wegottickets.com/wordofwarning" target="_blank">online ticket portal</a> for latest availability.<br>**UPDATE Wed 23 March** — although we added capacity to the (new) 6pm performance earlier, these spaces have now been taken up.
+We *hope* to further increase capacity after Easter, depending on choir recruitment.
-Date: Thursday 7 April 2016,<a href="http://www.wegottickets.com/event/353697" target="_blank">6pm</a> , <a href="http://www.wegottickets.com/event/353698" target="_blank">6.45pm</a> + <a href="http://www.wegottickets.com/event/353699" target="_blank">7.30pm</a> + <a href="http://www.wegottickets.com/event/353700" target="_blank">8.15pm</a>
+Manchester Date: Thursday 7 April 2016, <a href="http://www.wegottickets.com/event/353697" target="_blank">6pm</a> + <a href="http://www.wegottickets.com/event/353698" target="_blank">6.45pm</a> + <a href="http://www.wegottickets.com/event/353699" target="_blank">7.30pm</a> + <a href="http://www.wegottickets.com/event/353700" target="_blank">8.15pm</a>
 <a href="http://www.whitworth.manchester.ac.uk/visit/gettinghere" target="_blank">Venue: the Whitworth (Grand Hall)</a>, The University of Manchester, Oxford Road, Manchester, M15 6ER
-Tickets: free to <a href="http://www.wegottickets.com/wordofwarning" target="_blank">book online</a>, donations are welcome at the Whitworth on the day. *Booking essential as each performance has a limited capacity (remaining tickets will be available at the Whitworth in person from 5pm on the day).*
+Manchester Tickets: free to <a href="http://www.wegottickets.com/wordofwarning" target="_blank">book online</a>, donations are welcome at the Whitworth on the day. *Booking essential as each performance has a limited capacity (remaining tickets will be available at the Whitworth in person from 5pm on the day).*
-Box Office Tel: 07581 299 439 (leave a message + we'll get back to you)
+Manchester Box Office Tel: 07581 299 439 (leave a message + we'll get back to you)

-#### Preston Venue + Booking Details
+#### Preston Venue + Booking Details (Harris Museum)
-Day One: Friday 8 April 2016, 6pm + 7pm + 8pm
+Preston Day One: Friday 8 April 2016, 6pm + 7pm + 8pm
-Day Two: Saturday 9 April 2016, 1pm + 2pm + 3pm + 4pm + 5pm
+Preston Day Two: Saturday 9 April 2016, 1pm + 2pm + 3pm + 4pm + 5pm
 <a href="http://www.harrismuseum.org.uk/your-visit/23-getting-here" target="_blank">Venue: Harris Museum & Art Gallery</a>, Market Square, Preston, PR1 2PP
-Tickets: free to <a href="http://www.eventbrite.co.uk/o/harris-museum-amp-art-gallery-4265632867" target="_blank">book online</a>. *Booking essential as each performance has a limited capacity.*
+Preston Tickets: free to <a href="http://www.eventbrite.co.uk/o/harris-museum-amp-art-gallery-4265632867" target="_blank">book online</a>. *Booking essential as each performance has a limited capacity.*
-Box Office Tel: 01772 905 414 / 07867 306 062
+Preston Box Office Tel: 01772 905 414 / 07867 306 062

 #### Access Information
 Age advisory: 18+ (parental/guardian discretion).
 With no interval, each performance lasts approximately 25 minutes.
 Each audience member is blindfolded and hugged by a singer; participants experience the performance through sound, breath and vibrations of the body.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.